Q: What is the acronym PRP?

 Q: What conditions can be treated with PRP?

-Q: What is the duration of a PRP treatment?
+Q: What is the duration of the PRP treatment?

 Q: Is PRP painful?